SpongePowered/SpongeDocs/source/plugin/data/custom/index.rst

 :doc:`data <../index>` documentation.
 You should understand how a fully implemented system works before you begin work on your own implementation.

-There are three main areas of custom data:
+There are two main areas of custom data:

-- :doc:`DataHolders <dataholders>`, which store data such as items and entities
+- DataHolders, which store data such as items and entities
 - :doc:`DataManipulators <datamanipulators>`, which are attached to a ``DataHolder`` and can contain any number of serializable objects.
 Manipulators will stay attached to their owner, even across reboots
-- :doc:`Serialization <serialization>`, which saves/loads data into configs, files, or world files

 We will provide and explain snippets of code throughout the tutorials, however we also provide a `full implementation`_ for those that prefer to look through an example implementation.